-Plant Breeding is an optional component of the Public Garden Management program that provides a unique opportunity to learn about various facets of working with plants.
+Plant Breeding is an optional component of the Public Garden Management program that provides a unique opportunity to learn about more specialized aspects of working with plants.
 The topics include general horticultural and propagation practices, plant evaluations and ratings, hybridization techniques, and basic flower morphology and plant genetics.
 Combined with our Public Garden Management course and visits to other plant breeding programs, students gain both educational and practical experience through hands-on projects.
 Ultimately, the college students in this option learn how to set objectives and understand the workings of a breeding project.
-While not every student who enters the Plant Breeding Program will go on to become a plant breeder by trade, it gives a very unique and well-rounded view of working in a plant-oriented setting, especially for students destined for jobs in horticulture and industry.
+This track gives a very unique and well-rounded view of working in a plant-oriented setting, especially for students seeking jobs in horticulture and industry.

 Each summer our tasks are a bit different.
-Besides mulching, weeding, and tending to our breeding stock, interns learn about the flower structure of different species, how to cross pollinate, and how to assess plant performance in various growing conditions.
+Besides mulching, weeding, and tending to our breeding stock, interns learn about the flower structures, cross pollinating, and assessing plant performance in various growing conditions.
 This year, we will continue our breeding work with Hemerocallis (daylily) species, which will include making new crosses and planting hybrid seedlings.
 We will continue to experiment with Illicium (anise tree) and make observations on several plantings of them.
-Summer of 2016 marks the third year of our evaluation trails of Hydrangea paniculata (panicled hydrangeas) and Schizachyrium (little bluestem), which will be rated for various characteristics, including bloom time, color, and performance.
+Summer of 2016 marks the third year of our evaluation trials of Hydrangea paniculata (panicled hydrangeas) and Schizachyrium (little bluestem), which will be rated for various characteristics, including bloom time, color, and performance.
 Work will continue with ornamental corn (Zea mays) varieties and other annuals will be conducted.
-We will also be doing a study of grafted versus non-grafted tomatoes, to determine just what a difference the root stock plays on plant health, size, yield, and disease-resistance.
+We will also be continuing a study of grafted versus non-grafted tomatoes, to determine just what a difference the root stock plays on plant health, size, yield, and disease-resistance.
 The Plant Breeding option may also include a small amount of laboratory work, depending on the projects we’re working on.

 The internship will start Monday, May 16, 2016 and end Friday, August 19, 2016.